How to extract data from TikTok in three lines with Python

 However, extracting and processing large volumes of data in a reliable and consistent way from TikTok is no simple task!

-In this blog post, we show how we can use EnsembleData Tiktok API to extract data from TikTok in 3 lines of code and how these simple APIs can unlock infinite use-cases such as brand monitoring or influencer analysis.
+In this blog post, we show how we can use EnsembleData Tiktok API to extract data from TikTok in 3 lines of code and how these simple APIs can unlock infinite use-cases such as brand monitoring or influencer analysis to name a few.

 What are EnsembleData’s APIs?

-Basically, what we offer is a set of APIs to extract data from all the major social medias, such as TikTok, Instagram and Youtube.
+Basically, what we offer is a set of APIs to extract data from the major social media such as TikTok, Instagram and Youtube.
 All you need to do is make an API call and they do all the hard work, scraping and retrieving the requested data for you.
-In other words, it is an direct and efficient way to extract data across different social media at scale.
+In other words, it is a direct and efficient way to extract data across different social media at scale.

-You can register for free on EnsembleData’s platform, to start using their APIs for free.
-In order to use the APIs, you just need your personal access token.
-You can find it once registered in the column on the left, as highlighted in red below:
+You can register on EnsembleData’s platform, to start using their APIs for free.
+In order to use the APIs, you just need your personal API token.
+You can find it once registered in the column on the left, as shown below:

 EnsembleData dashboard

-Example image of the dashboard.
-Highlighted personal API token used to validate the requests to the EnsembleData APIs
+Preview of the dashboard.
+Show top left is the API token used to authenticate requests to the EnsembleData API

 Using the Python library to make an request

 Let’s take a look now at a very simple example.
-Suppose you want to get recent posts using a certain hashtag, for example, to monitor its usage or to spot some new trends.
+Suppose you want to get recent posts for a certain hashtag, for example, to monitor its usage or to spot some new trends.

-The main component is the class Tiktok_I_ED.
-This allows you to perform all the different calls from one interface.
-When creating an instance of it, we pass the auth token (which we got in the previous step).
+The main component is the class EDClient.
+This class allows you to perform all the different calls from one one place.
+When creating an instance of it, we pass the API token (which we got in the previous step).

-We are now ready to perform the call!
-Now we’ll call the method, passing as input the search keyword name (in this case magic) and any other (required) parameters needed, in this case cursor:
+We are now ready to send the request!
+Now we’ll call the method, passing as input the hashtag (in this case ‘magic’) and any other (required) parameters needed, in this case, ‘cursor’:

 As simple as that!
 We just got all the data available, for a batch of 20 posts using that keyword.
 Say we want to continue with the search of other posts.
 In this case, we just need to call again the API, simply increasing the cursor:

 Remember to check how many units you have used and how many you have left.
-Once they are over, you need to wait for the reset at midnight UTC (or of course upgrade the plan 🤗).
-You can check how many you have used either on the dashboard or through an API call
+Once they’re depleted, you need to wait until they are reset (at midnight UTC).
+You can check how many you have used either on the dashboard or via one of our API endpoints.

 And that is it for today!